shane0/shane0.github.io/docs/thich.md

 In these pages, Thich Nhat Hanh, a gifted teacher who was once nominated for the Nobel Peace Prize by Martin Luther King Jr., explores the origins of our fears, illuminating a path to finding peace and freedom from anxiety and offering powerful tools to help us eradicate it from our lives.

-> Concentration means you keep the insight alive for a long time.
+> CONCENTRATION means you keep the insight alive for a long time.
 It’s not just a flash; that’s not enough to liberate you.
 So in your daily life, you keep that insight of nonself, of emptiness, of impermanence alive.
 When you see a person, a bird, a tree, or a rock, you see its nature of emptiness.
 >> Excerpt From Fear: Essential Wisdom for Getting Through the Storm Thich Nhat Hanh.

 ## Brahma Abodes